processing/p5.js-web-editor/README.md

 I am currently open to contributors!
 Email me if you are looking for a task, or look at the open issues and reply that you are working on a task.

 The p5.js Web Editor is built on a MERN stack - MongoDB, Express, React/Redux, and Node.
 For a reference to the file structure format I am using, please look at the [Mern Starter](https://github.com/Hashnode/mern-starter) and [this comment](https://github.com/Hashnode/mern-starter/issues/90#issuecomment-221553573).

+This project uses an in-development [p5.js interceptor library](https://github.com/MathuraMG/p5-interceptor) for accessibility as git submodule.
+Every time you run `npm install`, it will update the interceptor to HEAD, so it is important to do this often.

 This project does not use CSS Modules, but uses Sass.
 I like to follow [BEM rules](http://getbem.com/) for CSS naming conventions, write OOSCSS with placeholders and mixins, and follow the [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) for Sass.